 What was hidden away and almost lost is a beacon of light in American history.
-And to say that we were honored to see that firsthand; to sit with Elders across the country, listen to their stories, hear their songs, and check out their artwork… that’s a huge understatement.
+And to say that we were honored and humbled to see that firsthand; to sit with Elders across the country, listen to their stories, hear their songs, and check out their artwork… that’s a huge understatement.
 It was the experience of a lifetime, along with filming the album recording sessions.
 The people we met were big hearted in a way I cannot describe, and I hope you feel even a fraction of that in watching the film.
 (We also shared this with an amazing crew, comprised of some of our own family members and the epically talented DP Jasper Newton, who can often be found jumping out of helicopters and filming on skis; and the always-inspiring photographer Daniel Volland, himself an Alaska veteran who moonlights as an optometrist for distant indigenous villages only reached by snow mobile.
 One of my favorite editors, Scott Gibney from Cutters, sat with me for no less than 4 weeks of story-weaving.
 (And we’re still friends!)

 A note about that album: it’s incredible, and the people involved - including their families - are amazing (listen to Voices of the Guardians here).
 We started the film with the album recording sessions at Skywalker Sound in California.
 Skywalker Ranch is next-level for talent, but we can’t talk about it because of the NDA.
 What I can say, personally, is that being on the sound stage with the Skywalker Symphony or in the studio with Leslie Anne Jones while she’s mixing those epic sounds is to be exposed to feelings of bigness, like seeing a cathedral or ancient temple intended to show the power of the Almighty.
 Aside from Gareth, Lance, the Symphony and Jones, the room was filled in with other various legends: Charles Rose of the Muscle Shoals Swampers, Toby Scott who’s produced every Springsteen album there is, John Zoltek who is the conductor for Glacier National Symphony… And actor Wes Studi did the narration of various chiefs and sacred elders in his native Cherokee language.
 We stayed for the recording, and then set out across the country to visit the sacred Native places and communities that had inspired the songs on the album.
 You’ll see...